1. High blood pressure: what is it?

 There are several factors that facilitate the development of high blood pressure.
 In general, high blood pressure occurs more often in older people and people with family history of hypertension.
 Apart from that, obesity, diabetes and smoking are risk factors, but lack of exercise, high salt consumption, alcohol and stress can all contribute to the development of high blood pressure.

-A balanced diet and sufficient exercise are therefore extremely important for an healthy blood pressure.
-For example, the so-called Mediterranean diet with olive oil, fish and lots of fresh fruit, vegetables and salads and as little meat and animal fats as possible is recommended.
-In hypertension therapy, weight loss through exercise and a healthy diet can reduce the amount of medication required or, in mild cases, even make drug therapy unnecessary.
-Even moderate endurance training such as swimming, cycling, walking or jogging can have positive effects.
-It is important to do it regularly, preferably at least three times a week for at least 30 minutes.
-It can also be effective to reduce the daily salt consumption, for example, by adding less salt to dishes or by taking a critical look at the ingredients of ready meals.
-Salt is hidden in almost all foods, including bread, cheese and sweets, for example.
+A healthy diet and regular physical activity are extremely important for maintaining healthy blood pressure.
+For example, the Mediterranean diet, rich in olive oil, fish, and plenty of fresh fruits, vegetables, and salads, while low in meat and animal fats is often recommended.
+Weight loss through exercise and a healthy diet can reduce the need for medication in blood pressure therapy.
+A healthy lifestyle should always be a key part of hypertension treatment, alongside medication.
+Even moderate endurance training, such as swimming, cycling, walking, or jogging, can have positive effects.
+The key is consistency: ideally three to seven times a week for at least 30 minutes.
+It is also helpful to reduce daily salt intake by salting food less or checking labels on processed foods.
+Salt is hidden in many foods, even in bread, cheese, or sweets.

 3. Symptoms

-High blood pressure is a serious disease.
-However, many people underestimate it because high blood pressure does not cause them any symptoms.
-Unfortunately, that doesn’t make the disease any less dangerous.
-The damage caused by the long-term elevated blood pressure is often only noticed when serious secondary diseases, such as a heart attack, have occurred.
+High blood pressure is a serious condition.
+However, many people underestimate it because they do not feel any symptoms.
+But that does not make it less dangerous.
+The damage caused by elevated blood pressure often becomes apparent only after major complications like a heart attack.

-Other high blood pressure patients, on the other hand, have symptoms due to their illness, but do not associate them with it.
-This is because most of the symptoms are very non-specific.
-For example, dizziness, headaches, sleep disorders or nervousness can be associated with high blood pressure, but they can also have completely different causes.
+Some people with high blood pressure do have symptoms, but they may not associate them with the condition. hat is because the symptoms are often nonspecific, such as dizziness, headaches, sleep disorders or nervourness.
+These can result from high blood pressure but may also have other causes.

 1. Vascular damage:

-The small vessels in the eyes can also be damaged by increased pressure.
-Bleeding and vision impairment may occur.
+The small blood vessels in the eyes can also be damaged by high blood pressure, potentially impairing vision and even causing blindness.

 2. Stroke: